lorenzodiaz2/Auction_App/README.md

 # Auction App

-This is a Node.js application that uses MongoDB as a database, all managed via Docker.
+This is a simple auction application.
+Follow this steps to try it.

 ## Prerequisites